 Currently, Harness Kubernetes Delegates don't install with the default settings in GKE Auto Pilot Mode.
-Please use the Manual mode when creating the cluster to make sure it meets the Delegate requirements.
+Use the Manual mode when creating the cluster to make sure it meets the delegate requirements.

 - Create and update secrets in Kubernetes.
 This is necessary to pull the images needed to run individual Steps.

 Inline or standalone installation